Home > Health Insurance Marketplace > Delaware Heath Insurance Marketplace

 The Affordable Care Act (ACA) created income-based subsidies that can help lower your premium payments each month.
 These subsidies are available to Delaware residents who meet the eligibility requirements and enroll in Marketplace coverage.

 Reinsurance: Delaware has a reinsurance program, which has helped to keep full-price premiums lower than they would otherwise have been over the last few years.
-Although the majority of Delaware’s Marketplace enrollees qualify for premium subsidies, the reinsurance program keeps coverage more affordable than it would otherwise be for those who aren’t subsidy-eligible.13
+Although the majority of Delaware’s Marketplace enrollees qualify for premium subsidies, the reinsurance program keeps coverage more affordable than it would otherwise be for those who aren’t subsidy-eligible.12 (The number of people who aren’t subsidy-eligible increased in 2026, due to the return of the “subsidy cliff.”)

 Medicaid/CHIP: Depending on your income and circumstances, you may be able to enroll in free or low cost health coverage through Medicaid or CHIP (Delaware Healthy Children).
 Check to see if you meet the eligibility criteria for Delaware Medicaid/CHIP.

-Insulin cost-sharing cap: Delaware caps insulin out-of-pocket costs at $35/month for people with state-regulated health insurance, which includes Marketplace plans.15 And cost-sharing for specialty drugs is capped at no more than $150/month for Delaware residents enrolled in state-regulated health plans.16
+Insulin cost-sharing cap: Delaware caps insulin out-of-pocket costs at $35/month for people with state-regulated health insurance, which includes Marketplace plans.14 And cost-sharing for specialty drugs is capped at no more than $150/month for Delaware residents enrolled in state-regulated health plans.15

 How many insurers offer Marketplace coverage in Delaware?

-There will be three insurers offering plans in the Delaware Marketplace for 2026.17
+Three insurers offer plans in the Delaware Marketplace for 2026:16

 Are Marketplace health insurance premiums increasing in Delaware?

-The following table shows each Delaware Marketplace insurer’s proposed rate changes for 2026 individual/family health plans,3 amounting to a weighted average proposed rate increase of 32.5% (details below).
+The following table shows each Delaware Marketplace insurer’s approved rate changes for 2026 individual/family health plans,16 amounting to a weighted average rate increase of 27.7%.17 But that’s calculated before subsidies are applied, and most people get subsidies.
+Because Congress didn’t extend the federal subsidy enhancements that expired at the end of 2025, after-subsidy premium increases were much larger (see examples below).

 |

-Here is the market share for each carrier that will continue to offer coverage in 2026, according to their filings:18
+Here is the 2025 market share for each carrier that is continuing to offer coverage in 2026, according to their filings:18

 - AmeriHealth: 5,782 enrollees